Swim With A Manatee: Our Tips Before Booking!

 5. Be Patient Getting Into the Water & Be Aware

-The captain will position the boat a little way off, respectful, both of the manatee space and comfort.
 This means you may have to swim a little to get over to where they are, but in our experiences, it’s never that far and with the noodle, even non-swimmers will be fine.

 As you join the manatees (at a respectable distance) they may be submerged and eating.
 Suddenly they will be on the moving up to the surface to get some air which they do quite frequently while eating.

 Even if resting, on average, a manatee comes up for air every 18-20 minutes.
 Try and catch sight as they pop their distinctive snouts up and within seconds submerge themselves again.
-They donโt want to miss out on that grass!
+They don’t want to miss out on that grass!

-6. Remember – Follow The Law
+6. Follow The Law

 It’s so easy to be excited and long to get closer to these incredible gentle giants of Crystal River.
 But don’t forget the strict legal rules which mean you cannot physically touch a manatee.